FK Ventspils

-FK Ventspils is a Latvian football club, based at Ventspils Olimpiskais Stadions in Ventspils city and is one of the most popular football clubs in the country.
-The club played in the Latvian Virsliga since 1997.
-It was abolished in 2020, but has since returned to Latvian football and competes in the Latvian First League as of 2023.
+FK Ventspils was a Latvian professional football club based at Ventspils Olimpiskais Stadions in Ventspils.
+It was one of the most prominent football clubs in the country.
+The club played in the Latvian Virslīga since 1997.

+It folded in July 2021 and was officially liquidated on 19 January 2024.
+A new phoenix club - JFK Ventspils was created on the basis of the former FK Ventspils youth academy, returned to Latvian football and competes in the Latvian First League as of 2023.

 In total, FK Ventspils has won six league titles and seven Latvian Cups.
 They became Latvian Higher League champions in 2006, 2007, 2008, 2011, 2013 and 2014.
 In 2009 FK Ventspils became the first Latvian club to participate in the group stages of a UEFA competition after beating BATE Borisov from Belarus.

 History

 FK Ventspils was founded in 1997 with the merger of two former Ventspils clubs – FK Venta and FK Nafta.
 Its predecessor, Venta, was one of the leading clubs in the Latvian league in the 1960s.